Jubilee Stadium: St George Illawarra Dragons

-A view of the ground prior to a match between the St. George Illawarra Dragons and Canterbury-Bankstown Bulldogs in August 2018.

 The St George Illawarra Dragons, formed as the result of a merger between St George and the Illawarra Steelers in 1999, use Kogarah as one of their home grounds in the National Rugby League, along with the Steelers former home, WIN Stadium in Wollongong.
 The newly formed Dragons used Kogarah in the 1999 NRL season, before moving their games to the Sydney Football Stadium (SFS) in 2000.

 From 2000 until 2002, after many loyal Dragons supporters held a rally and Information Night to persuade the club to move back to Jubilee Stadium (while at the SFS, the team had continued using WIN Stadium), the club did so and would be yet again occupying the famous rugby league ground.
 During these 3 years that the Dragons did not play at Kogarah, there were talks with the club that they would play at the nearby St George Soccer Stadium, but plans fell through and the soccer stadium has since fallen into disrepair.
 The Dragons returned to Kogarah in 2003 after a high number of protests and rallies held by supporter group R2K (or Return to Kogarah).

 Lights were installed at Kogarah in 2006, with the Dragons christening their first night game at the ground with an 8–1 win over the Parramatta Eels in Round 13 of the 2006 season.
 The game was played in driving rain, which many gave as the reason for a crowd of only 9,075 in attendance.

 The club did not play at the ground in 2008 because of renovations of the south-western end grandstand being built.
 During this time, the Dragons played at ANZ Stadium.
 They returned to Kogarah in 2009, where they have remained ever since.